Prash28/Todos_v2.0/README.md

 Thanks for checking my work! 🤠👋
 See the instructions to setup and run the app.
 Also, view the features planned for the future!

+If you want to run the app instantly, click [here](https://todos-v2-prash28s-projects.vercel.app/) for the Vercel deployment of my app.

 # Getting Started with Todos v2.0 App

 ``` git clone https://github.com/Prash28/Todos_v2.0.git ```